Japan is a founding member of the IEA.

 In-depth country review

-The 2008 IEA review of Japan's energy policies is available for free download.
+The 2016 and 2008 IEA review of Japan's energy policies is available for free download.

-The 2008 review takes an in-depth look at the energy challenges facing Japan today and provides critiques and recommendations for policy improvements to help guide the country towards a more sustainable energy future.
+This review analyses the energy policy challenges facing Japan and provides recommendations for further policy improvements.
+It is intended to help guide the country towards a more secure, sustainable and affordable energy future.